What's a lasting power of attorney and why do you need one?

 What happens if you don't make one?

-If you have an accident or illness that means you can’t look after your affairs anymore, your next of kin can’t automatically make decisions for you unless you have an LPA.
+If you have an accident or illness that means you can’t look after your affairs anymore, your next of kin can’t automatically make decisions for you unless you have a LPA.

 What to include in a lasting power of attorney?

-Your LPA should include legal instructions about your health and finances, such as:
+You can choose to include legal instructions about your health and finances in your LPAs, such as:

 It can also include some non-legal guidance for your attorneys.
 These are designed to help them make decisions for you, and can include things like: